I'm A Celebrity 2020 start time – here's when UK-based series will air on ITV

 Former EastEnders star Jacqueline Jossa was crowned Queen of the Jungle last year, beating campmates including Andy Whyment, Roman Kemp, Kate Garraway, Nadine Coyle and Caitlin Jenner.

-I’m A Celebrity… Get Me Out Of Here! is expected to return in December this year.
+I’m A Celebrity… Get Me Out Of Here! is on ITV at 9pm.
 To see what’s on right now, remember to check out our TV Guide.